Acute inpatient rehabilitation

-Inpatient care is appropriate when a healing environment can help you recover your physicial, mental and emotional function after an injury, accident or medical condition.
+Acute inpatient rehabilitation is appropriate when a healing environment can help you recover your physical, mental and emotional function after an injury, accident or medical condition.

 Care is provided by a team of physical medicine and rehabilitation experts including doctors, nurses, therapists, psychologists and behavioral therapists, social workers, and fitness specialists.